Research

 Title: Biostats for High-Dimensional Data Working Group

-Description: The purpose of this working group is to discuss biostatistical methods for analyzing high-dimensional data (i.e., a large number of variables relative to the number of observations).
+Description: The purpose of this working group is to discuss (bio)statistical methods for analyzing high-dimensional data (i.e., a large number of variables relative to the number of observations).
 During each meeting, one or two student members present on their own ongoing research or a journal article in this area.
-We spend the last meeting of the semester discussing a career development book chosen by the group.
+Sometimes we have a faculty from another university presenting work in this area.
+We spend the last meeting of the semester discussing a career development topic chosen by the group.

 Title: Comparative Effectiveness and Research Synthesis (CERS)